Career resources for military veterans

 Develop a "civilian friendly" resume

-To apply for jobs and internships outside of the military, you will need to adapt your resume language to civilian terms.
+To apply for jobs and internships outside of the military you will need to adapt your resume language to civilian terms.
 For help in doing so, please make an appointment with Career Services to assist in developing and reviewing your resume, cover letter, and other application materials.
+Some additional materials:

-- O*Net Online: click on "Crosswalk Search" to enter your military job code.
-This is another skills translator for translating your military assignment into civilian occupation key words to help you build effective bullets on your resume.
+- O*Net Online.
+Click on "Crosswalks" and enter your military job code or title.
+This skills tool translates terms from your military assignment into civilian occupation key words to help you build effective bullets on your resume.

 Hiring preference for veterans